 Jamaine Ortiz is in need of a new opponent for Aug.
-23 at the Caribe Royale in Orlando, Florida.
+23 at Caribe Royale in Orlando, Florida.

 that’ll be headlined by

-Yankiel Rivera vs Angelino Cordova on
+Yankiel Rivera vs. Angelino Cordova on

 DAZN.